Phat C. Vo

 Projects

-Fleet Autonomous Mobile Robot
+Fleet Autonomous Mobile Robot preview

 These robots, equipped with steering-based locomotion mechanisms, have been deployed for security patrol tasks in public areas and construction sites, as well as for logistics operations in industrial environments.
 They autonomously navigate complex, shared internal roadways populated by humans and other vehicles such as trucks and forklifts.
 This project is also designed based on Conflict-Aware Dispatcher for deployment in large factory environments where AMRs operate on shared internal roads (indoor + outdoor).
 The system enables coordinated operation among robots and seamless interaction with web-based tools and human operators.
 It serves as the central control layer for scalable, safe, and intelligent fleet management—laying the foundation for smart factory automation.
-I was responsible for several core features, including:

 • Build and maintain a comprehensive simulation environment for testing and validating algorithms.